SurveyMonkey/surveymonkey-android-sdk/README.md

 For a helpful example, see our [Simple Survey](https://github.com/SurveyMonkey/surveymonkey-android-sdk/tree/master/SimpleSurvey) sample project and see our [documentation](http://surveymonkey.github.io/surveymonkey-android-sdk/) for more details.

 #### Issues and Bugs
-Please submit any issues with the SDK to us via Github issues.
-We strive to fix bugs as quickly as possible.
-We plan to add Maven repository integration in the coming months.
-Watch our Github repo to stay up to date for new features.
+To report issues with the SDK collector, please contact us at api-support@surveymonkey.com.

 #### FAQ
 *What can I use the mobile SDK for?*